akka/akka/akka-docs/rst/scala/cluster-client.rst

 The receptionist is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
-The receptionist can be started with the ``ClusterReceptionistExtension`` or as an ordinary actor.
+The receptionist can be started with the ``ClusterClientReceptionist`` extension or as an ordinary actor.

 You can send messages via the ``ClusterClient`` to any actor in the cluster that is registered in the ``DistributedPubSubMediator`` used by the ``ClusterReceptionist``.
-The ``ClusterReceptionistExtension`` provides methods for registration of actors that should be reachable from the client.
+The ``ClusterClientReceptionist`` provides methods for registration of actors that should be reachable from the client.
 Messages are wrapped in ``ClusterClient.Send``, ``ClusterClient.SendToAll`` or ``ClusterClient.Publish``.